 Awards and enterprise agreements have consultation provisions which must also be followed in a redundancy process, if applicable.

-In addition to notice of termination, redundant employees are entitled to additional payments on termination.
+In addition to notice of termination, redundant employees are entitled to additional payments on termination of up to 16 weeks' pay.

 Employee claims after termination